-At the time that she applied for the Habitat program, LaTora and her four children were living in an unfinished home in the outskirts of Carencro, with all six sleeping in one bedroom.
+At the time that she applied for the Habitat program, LaTora and her four children were living in an unfinished home in the outskirts of Carencro, with all five sleeping in one bedroom.
 Additionally, the home had exposed outlets, rooms without working electricity, and a bathroom that would sometimes flood due to a faulty septic tank.
 Having moved several times before, LaTora wanted her next move to be her last one.

 LaTora entered Lafayette Habitat’s homeownership program in 2015 after nearly missing the application deadline.
 She noted that turning in the application felt like a leap of faith as she had tried so many times before to find safe, stable housing for herself and her family.
 “I tell you, God is always on time.
 We were on the way to being homeless trying to find a home and then this opportunity was presented!”

 Since her acceptance, she has completed roughly 280 hours of sweat equity and has chosen the location of her future home.
 She has particularly enjoyed meeting volunteers from out of state while working on the construction site.
 “I enjoy the hands on experience and interacting with people.
 I really enjoy the teamwork and getting things done!”

 Additionally, LaTora has completed her required coursework, which includes homeownership training and financial literacy classes.
 She notes that “although it was a push, it was definitely worth it…I wanted to learn how to budget and the Dave Ramsey classes were the best [for that].”